Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 MC-bus driver
 -------------
-The MC-bus driver is a platform driver and is probed from a node in the device tree (compatible "fsl,qoriq-mc") passed in by boot firmware.
-It is responsible for bootstrapping the DPAA2 kernel infrastructure.
+The MC-bus driver is a platform driver and is probed from a node in the woke device tree (compatible "fsl,qoriq-mc") passed in by boot firmware.
+It is responsible for bootstrapping the woke DPAA2 kernel infrastructure.
 Key functions include:

-- registering a new bus type named "fsl-mc" with the kernel, and implementing bus call-backs (e.g. match/uevent/dev_groups)
+- registering a new bus type named "fsl-mc" with the woke kernel, and implementing bus call-backs (e.g. match/uevent/dev_groups)
 - implementing APIs for DPAA2 driver registration and for device add/remove
 - creates an MSI IRQ domain
-- doing a 'device add' to expose the 'root' DPRC, in turn triggering a bind of the root DPRC to the DPRC driver
+- doing a 'device add' to expose the woke 'root' DPRC, in turn triggering a bind of the woke root DPRC to the woke DPRC driver

-The binding for the MC-bus device-tree node can be consulted at *Documentation/devicetree/bindings/misc/fsl,qoriq-mc.yaml*.
+The binding for the woke MC-bus device-tree node can be consulted at *Documentation/devicetree/bindings/misc/fsl,qoriq-mc.yaml*.
-The sysfs bind/unbind interfaces for the MC-bus can be consulted at *Documentation/ABI/testing/sysfs-bus-fsl-mc*.
+The sysfs bind/unbind interfaces for the woke MC-bus can be consulted at *Documentation/ABI/testing/sysfs-bus-fsl-mc*.

 DPRC driver
 -----------
 The DPRC driver is bound to DPRC objects and does runtime management of a bus instance.
-It performs the initial bus scan of the DPRC and handles interrupts for container events such as hot plug by re-scanning the DPRC.
+It performs the woke initial bus scan of the woke DPRC and handles interrupts for container events such as hot plug by re-scanning the woke DPRC.

 Allocator
 ---------